 While creating an email campaign, you cannot solely rely on your instincts — proven content and design are a must for a successful email.
-But how not to get lost among dozens of ideas for your email?
+But how can you avoid getting lost among dozens of ideas for your email?

 This is when email A/B testing comes in handy — a bulletproof way to beat your doubt.
-In this article, we’ll share nine ideas for A/B testing and show you how to run your own split tests in SendPulse.
+In this article, we’ll share nine ideas for A/B testing and show you how to run your own A/B tests with SendPulse.

 What is A/B testing in email marketing?

-A/B test, or split test, is a way of comparing two variations of an email with the final goal to identify which version gets better results.
+An A/B, or split test, is a way to compare two variations of an email with the final goal to identify which version gets better results.

 Here’s how an A/B test works: